PeterNaggschga/Simopticon/README.md

 The optimization process and its components are configured using several JSON files.
 Default examples of such files can be found in the `config` directory.
 Be aware, however,
-that the default files in `config` must be edited before use since some file paths must be set which depend on your filesystem.
+that the default files in `config` must be edited before use, since some file paths must be set which depend on your filesystem.

 The options in the JSON files are commented and therefore self-explanatory.